LucieneSihman/pr.com/README.md

 # pr.com
-Payoneer project testing with selenium
+Payioneer project of testing with Selenium